 Encouraging lifetime learning for all ages.
-Students age 16 and over can earn credits or upgrade skills in any of our six Alternate Education and Training Centres.
+Students age 16 and over can earn credits or upgrade skills in any of our six Adult and Alternate Education Centres.
 Complete a high school diploma, pursue a personal interest, explore new career options, or expand your knowledge and skills in a welcoming environment.

 The Virtual Learning Centre works in partnership with the Ministry of Education’s eLearning Ontario and a consortium of school districts (The Ontario eLearning Consortium), the breadth of course offerings is extensive.